asterite3/writeups/0ctf-2017/KoG.md

 ```javascript
 $90 = HEAP32[$67>>2]|0;
 ```
-Note that for heap views storing memory in larger chunks address has to be right-shifted, e. g. divided by `size_of_chunk / size_of_one_byte`.
+Note that for heap views storing memory in larger chunks an address has to be right-shifted, e. g. divided by `size_of_chunk / size_of_one_byte`.

 * There is also a stack, residing somewhere on that `HEAP`:
 ```javascript